Preetikkulkarni/vmwaresolutions/services/caveonix_considerations.md

 The current Caveonix RiskForesight version that is installed is 3.1.0.
 {: note}

-A Caveonix RiskForesight license is valid for five years.
-Ordering Caveonix RiskForesight for VMware® vCenter Server instances, VMware Regulated Workloads, and Security and Compliance Readiness Bundle instances differs.
+A Caveonix Cloud license is valid for five years.
+Ordering Caveonix Cloud for VMware® vCenter Server instances, VMware Regulated Workloads, and Security and Compliance Readiness Bundle instances differs.
 For more information, see [Licenses and fees](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_considerations#caveonix_considerations-tech-specs-license-fee).

 ## Technical specifications for Caveonix RiskForesight
 {: #caveonix_considerations-specs}

 For more information about resource requirements and capacity checking for some services, see [Resource requirements for services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-resource-requirements).

-The following components are ordered and included in the Caveonix RiskForesight service.
+The following components are ordered and included in the Caveonix Cloud service.

 ### vCenter Server resources
 {: #caveonix_considerations-tech-specs-vcenter}

 * CPU - 8 CPUs
 * RAM - 32 GB
-* Disk - 100 GB
+* Disk - 300 GB

 ### Network
 {: #caveonix_considerations-tech-specs-network}